 After the fins are installed, the motor tube is pushed up through the centering rings and the thrust plate is secured with nuts onto the threaded rods.
 The threaded rods do not take the load from the motor; they only serve to keep the thrust plate from falling out the back of the rocket during descent.
 The thrust is transferred directly from the motor tube to the thrust plate to the bottom of the body tube.

 The vehicle is equipped with redundant flight computers and separation charges.
-It has two parachute/payload bays and is capable of carrying a 15″ payload of over 2.5 kg (although a large payload will require that the fins be replaced, which is why they are removable).
-In total, the rocket is 83″ long and has a stability of 2.2 calibers without a payload.
+It has two parachute/payload bays and is capable of carrying a 15″ payload of over 2.5 kg (although a large payload requires that the fins be replaced, which is why they are removable).
+In total, the rocket is 83″ long and has a stability margin of 2.2 calibers without a payload.